Life inside the Forbidden City

 OBJECTS

 Another common misconception is that the emperor routinely feasted on lavish meals.
-His diet was balanced, but surprisingly plain.
-Both the Ming and Qing dynasties ate in accordance with the same principle: a diet must promote health.
+His diet was balanced, but surprisingly plain, reflecting the principle of both the Ming and Qing dynasties that diet must promote health.

-The scale of infrastructure needed to provide food was immense.
-The imperial kitchen was composed of three parts: the main kitchen, tea kitchen and bakery.
-Each had a chef and five cooks, a supervisor and an accountant who procured and tracked supplies.
+The infrastructure required to provide food was immense.
+The imperial kitchen was composed of three parts: the main kitchen, the tea kitchen and the bakery.
+Each section had a chef, five cooks, a supervisor, and an accountant responsible for procuring and tracking supplies.

-Menus always carried the cook’s name so that dishes could be easily reordered – and culprits could be identified if anything suspicious happened.
+Menus always carried the cook’s name so that popular dishes could be reordered and, crucially, culprits could be identified if anything suspicious occurred.
 Imperial recipes were essentially sophisticated versions of meals traditionally enjoyed by the common people.

 SERVING MEALS AND PALACE CUSTOMS

-Menus were drawn up in advance for each meal and submitted to the inner court minister for approval.
-Every menu was archived.
+Menus for each meal were drawn up in advance, submitted to inner court officials for approval, and meticulously archived.

 THE TABLE SET

-included enamel bowls, plates and dishes, blue and white jade sunflower tureens and gold and silver thread embroidered napkins
+The serving display included enamel bowls, plates and dishes, blue-and-white jade sunflower tureens, and gold- and silver-thread embroidered napkins.

 THE IMPERIAL KITCHEN

-Located west of the Hall of Supreme Harmony, the imperial kitchen had a director, deputy and assistant directors, manager, executive manager, and clerks to handle the emperor’s daily meals.
-In total, more than 200 officials, cooks and eunuchs were employed.
-The emperor’s meals were prepared separately from everybody else’s meals.
-The Director of the Eastern Depot cooked the meals during even months, with the Director of Ceremonial taking over during odd months.
+Located just west of the Hall of Supreme Harmony, the Imperial Kitchen required a massive staff.
+Its administration included a director, deputy and assistant directors, a manager, an executive manager, and clerks.
+In total, more than 200 officials, cooks, and eunuchs were employed solely to handle the emperor's daily meals, which were always prepared separately from everyone else’s.

 HEALTHY HABITS

-The Imperial kitchen adjusted the diet of the emperor according to the season.
-Lighter dishes were served in the summer with heavier, more nutritious meals in winter.
-It was believed that light food increased body fluids, while heavier meals created more vital energy.
+The Imperial Kitchen adjusted the emperor’s diet according to the season.
+Lighter dishes were served in the summer.
+Conversely, heavier, more filling meals were prepared in winter, as they were believed to create more vital energy.

 SOURCES OF FOOD SUPPLIES

-The Qianlong Emperor usually took his tea with milk.
-Herds of cattle were maintained, with 100 cows kept in reserve to provide milk for the emperor.
-Spring water from Yuquan Shan was used for cooking and to make tea.
+The Qianlong Emperor commonly took his tea with milk; accordingly, herds of cattle were maintained, with 100 cows kept in reserve solely to provide his milk supply.
+Water from the springs of Yuquan Shan was used exclusively for cooking and making tea.

 Garments have always reflected a culture’s social and historical evolution.
-Ancient Chinese rulers imposed strict codes in each era, which were usually linked to their ethnic traditions and identity.
-Each dynasty had stipulations for the material, colour, decorative patterns and style of dress that distinguished royal, civil and military officials from commoners.
-Anyone defying the dress code was severely punished.
-The Ming rulers (1368-1644), for example, forbade anyone to wear the Mongol attire of the previous dynasty.
-The Qing dynasty (1644-1911) imposed substantial changes in dress to reflect their Manchurian origins, which were met with strong resistance from the Han people
+Imperial Chinese rulers imposed strict dress codes for every era, often linked to their own ethnic traditions and identity.
+These rules stipulated the required material, colour, decorative patterns, and style to distinguish the royal family, civil officials, and military officials from commoners.
+Defying the dress code was severely punished.
+For example, Ming rulers (1368-1644) forbade the Mongol attire of the previous dynasty, while the succeeding Qing dynasty (1644-1911) imposed drastic changes reflecting their Manchurian origins, which met with strong resistance from the Han majority.

-Symbols of rank and office were mandatory in China since the Tang Dynasty, when the first, and only, female emperor of China, Emperor Wu Zetian, ordered all officials to wear embroidered gowns; birds were embroidered on the gowns of civil officials while military officials donned gowns decorated with beasts.
-The Ming dynasty continued the tradition, distinguishing types and ranks of officials with buzi – embroidered cloth – attached to the chest and back of gowns.
+Symbols of rank and office were mandatory in China since the Tang dynasty (618-907), when the first (and only) female ruler, Empress Wu Zetian, ordered officials to wear embroidered gowns.
+The Ming dynasty continued this powerful tradition, distinguishing the type and rank of officials with buzi - embroidered cloth patches - attached to the chest and back of their gowns.

 Civil officials samples